plone/volto/packages/registry/docs/how-to-guides/instantiate-registry.md

 This can be useful for configuring your build process.

 ## Initialization

 By default, the configuration registry is empty.
-It only contains the base object keys for it required to work properly.
+It only contains the base object keys which are required for it to work properly.
 These are the keys present on initialization.
 The optional keys are excluded.